Elementary Real Analysis: Limits and order

-Version~2 in Theorem~\ref{thm_limFceUsp} concerns limits of functions.
-Strangely, Theorem~\ref{thm_limAuspo} is always, as far as we know, presented in unnecessarily weak forms.
+Strangely, Theorem~\ref{thm_limAuspo} is always presented in unnecessarily weak forms.
 Part~1 as: if $K<L$ then there is an $n_0$ such that $a_n<b_n$ for every $n\ge n_0$.
 Part~2 as: if $a_n\le b_n$ for every $n\ge n_0$, then $K\le L$.
-I was teaching such weakish forms of Theorem~\ref{thm_limAuspo} myself for many years.
+I was teaching these weakish variants of Theorem~\ref{thm_limAuspo} for many years.